openhive-network/wax-doc/src/interfaces/asset-manipulations/construct-nai-asset.md

 Here's an example of an NAI asset for 1 hive token: `{"amount":"1000","precision":3,"nai":"@@000000021"}`.

-!!!secondary Important note
+## NAI format specifics

-NAI amounts must be specified as integer values (no decimal point) and the precision is used to shift the decimal place appropriately.
-The NAI field is used to specify the asset type: 21 is HIVE, 37 is VESTS, and 13 is HBD.
-Precision is fixed for each asset type (3 or 6), so when creating NAI objects, only the integer quantity and type must be specified.
+* NAI `amount` must be specified as integer value (no decimal point) and the precision is used to shift the decimal place appropriately.
+* The `nai` field is used to specify the asset type: `21` is HIVE, `37` is VESTS, and `13` is HBD.
+* `precision` is fixed for each asset type (`3` or `6` for native tokens), so when creating NAI objects, only the integer quantity and type must be specified.
-!!!

 ## Creating NaiAsset objects for each asset type